pa2si/salsa-calendar/README.md

   - ViewButton
   - DayCard
 - /add-event Url with Form using also Google Javascript API
-- /my-events Url : shows all events.
+- /my-events Url : shows all events with pagination.
 - Prisma db integration with form submit